maevadevs/Go-Developer-Advanced/05-Functions/readme.md

 ```

 - A closure is passed to `sort.Slice()`
-  - `people` is *cpatured* within the closure
+  - `people` is *captured* within the closure
-- **Passing functions as parameters to other functions is useful for performing different operations on the same kind of data**
+- **Passing functions as arguments to other functions is useful for performing different operations on the same kind of data**

 ## Returning Functions From Functions